leolightburn/leolightburn.github.io/index.md

 ## Audio examples

-Further details of these algorithms will be published in two upcoming journal papers, and in my upcoming thesis.
+Further details of these algorithms will be published in two upcoming journal papers, and in my thesis.

 # Publications